Modular families of elliptic long-range spin chains from freezing: Deformed spin permutations

-by first drawing the diagram on the right and then reading off the expression in the middle.\, \footnote{\ Observe that \eqref{eq:P_j...i} is not quite the inverse of \eqref{eq:P_i...j} since the mismatch in inhomogeneities does not allow for composition.
-Rather, the inverse $P_w(\vect{x})^{-1} = P_{w^{-1}}(x_{w(1)},\dots,x_{w(N)})$ is graphically obtained by flipping the diagram of $P_w(\vect{x})$ upside down and reversing the orientations of all lines back from bottom to top.} The case $k=i$, $l=N$ yields \eqref{eq:P_N...i}.
+The case $k=i$, $l=N$ yields \eqref{eq:P_N...i}.\, \footnote{\ Observe that \eqref{eq:P_j...i} is not quite the inverse of \eqref{eq:P_i...j} since the mismatch in inhomogeneities does not allow for composition.
+Rather, the inverse $P_w(\vect{x})^{-1} = P_{w^{-1}}(x_{w(1)},\dots,x_{w(N)})$ is graphically obtained by flipping the diagram of $P_w(\vect{x})$ upside down and reversing the orientations of all lines back from bottom to top.}